nmoore26/nmoore26/README.md

 - 👋 Hi, I’m @nmoore26.
 Welcome!
 - 👀 I’m interested in data analytics, algorithms & software engineering.
-- 🌱 I have learned Python and I am focusing on improving my Python skills.
-In the near future will learn Java, C, C++ and Haskell through my college classes
+- 🌱 I have learned Python and java.
+In the near future I will learn C, C++ and Haskell through my college classes
 - 📫 You can reach out to me at nmoore5@tulane.edu

 <!---